Why do seniors refuse to take medicine?

 And still others use it as a way to gain some control over their lives as their independence slowly slips away.

-To help with this important daily task, we share 6 tips to encourage someone to take medication.
+To help with this important daily task, we share 6 ways to encourage someone to take medication.

-6 tips to convince seniors to take medication
+6 ways to convince seniors to take medication

 1. Focus on critical medications